THE MOSS LOVE IS REAL

 Offering our vining houseplants a moss pole not only helps support their natural climbing tendencies, it recreates their natural environment too, yay!

 So how do we encourage them to attach themselves to the pole?
-After installing the pole you can gently wrap stripes of old t-shirt or natural twine (like jute) around your sturdiest stems and tie them to the pole.
+After installing the pole you can gently wrap stripes of old t-shirt or natural twine (like jute) around your sturdiest stems and tie them to the pole to encourage root attachment.

 Sacred Plant Ritual.